ATinyFish3/ATinyFish3.github.io/index.md

 # About Me

 Hello and welcome to my personal website.
 I am Matthew, a 3rd year Cyber Security student at the University of Warwick, with a passion for technology and a drive to excel in the field.
+I am also deeply interested in AI/ML and its potential to drive positive change, stemming from my involvement in the Effective Altruism community - a philosophy and social movement that aims to use evidence and reason to determine the most effective ways to improve the world.

 I am on track to graduate in 2023 and am eager to embark on a career in the rapidly evolving world of cyber security.
 This website serves as a showcase of my skills and interests, including programming projects, technical writing, and thought-provoking blog posts.

+By leveraging my technical expertise and passion for making a difference, I am confident that I can make a positive impact on the world.
 Thank you for visiting!

 # Projects